Michelle Gardner: Coaching career

 She also served as an assistant softball coach at Arizona State (1999–2001) and Florida State (1995–1998).

-Personal
+On September 22, 2022, Gardner joined the Coastal Carolina softball staff as an assistant.

+On June 24, 2024, Gardner was announced as the new head coach of the Bowling Green softball program, returning to where she started her coaching career.

+Honors and personal life

 Garner is married to William Gardner.
 They have one son and two daughters.

+On August 3, 2023, Gardner was announced as part of the five-member Class of 2023, to be inducted into the Nevada Athletics Hall of Fame.